leozide/leocad/docs/README.txt

 Legal Disclaimer
 ----------------

-LEGO is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.
+LEGO(R) is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this software.